vin18/Python-Challenge/README.md

 Python-Challenge
 ================

-I am completing the Python Challenge as and when I find :)
+I am completing the Python Challenge as and when I find time :)